 We will be teaching the skills to the children on Monday, Tuesday and Wednesday and the children will be applying these skills on a Thursday.
 Learning on a Friday will consolidate and develop mental maths strategies and arithmetic skills.

-P.E. in term 1 will be on a Friday with the sports coach and they will be teaching the children the skills of dribbling and ball skills.
+P.E. in term 3 will be on a Friday with the sports coach and they will be teaching the children the skills of gymnastics.
 Please could your child bring their full PE kit at the beginning of the week so they will be able to take part as we do not keep spare kit in school.
 Just a reminder that the correct PE kit for school is: black shorts, white t shirt and trainers or plimsolls.
 A black tracksuit maybe worn in the cooler months.

 If your child has their ears pierced, please could you ensure they are taken out for PE or they will need to have them taped up.

 Topic: Just a reminder that a selection of exciting homework activities linked to our topic will be given out at the beginning of the term.
 The intention is that one activity is completed each week.

-Any child who completes good quality homework linked to our learning will receive a merit.
+Any child who completes good quality homework linked to our learning will receive a jewel and team points.

 Reading: If you have read with your child, please make sure you have signed their reading record.
 Please feel free to write comments in the reading record book too so we can see how they are getting on with their reading at home.
 We have a changing box in the classroom so if your child’s book needs changing, they can put it there and we will endeavour to change it the same day.

 Please always ask your child questions about their reading using the ideas on the sheet we sent home at the beginning of the year.
 Assessment of reading throughout school is focused on the understanding that your child has of the text they have read.